 A minister of religion, Rhodri was elected to the National Assembly in May 1999.
 When Plaid Cymru entered into a coalition government with Labour in July 2007, he was appointed Minister for Heritage but later resigned the position in 2008.
-He was Chair of the Assembly's Rural Development Sub-Committee.
-In 2013 Rhodri received the Campaigner of the Year Award for his work in protecting 320,000 households in Wales from having to pay towards Council Tax Benefit.
+He chaired four Assembly Committees and served as a Commissioner and a member of the European Committee of the Regions, and in 2013 Rhodri received the Campaigner of the Year Award for his work in protecting 320,000 households in Wales from having to pay towards Council Tax Benefit.
 He stood down from the Assembly in April 2016 having served 17 years as AM for Carmarthen East and Dinefwr.

 Mr Lee Yale-Helms lives in Holywell, Flintshire, and works as an Associate Director for CIPFA’s Financial Advisory Services; he is also an associate lecturer in accounting, finance and economics at the University of Manchester.
 Lee has experience of fundraising, and has helped a number of organisations to obtain funding form the Heritage Lottery Fund.
 He is also active in his local community in fundraising for the Riding Association for the Disabled, and is Treasurer of a local junior football team.
 Prior to working for CIPFA, Lee worked for Pricewaterhouse Coopers, specialising in corporate governance, and before that, was a Senior Accountant with Cheshire County Council.